bornfight/avro-to-typescript/README.md

     const compiler = new Compiler(outputDir, { date: 'string', 'timestamp-millis': 'string'} });
     await compiler.compile(avro);

-If there are logical types in avro schema but you don't provide a mapping for them, they will default to the underlying primitive type.
+If there are logical types in the avro schema but you don't provide a mapping for them, they will default to the underlying primitive type.

 Contribution and Support
 ------------------------